superruzafa/visual-scala-reference/_en/functions/appended.md

 `appended` creates a copy of this collection by adding the element `b` at the end.

-@include [figure.html source="images/appended.svg" desc="Diagram of the function appended"]
+@include [figure.html source="images/appended.svg" desc="Diagram of the appended function"]